-The Spirit of Steve Jobs Continues But Is The New Apple A Pearl?
-Apple Engineers Are Losing Interest in iPhones
+The Spirit Of Steve Jobs Continues But Is The New Apple A Pearl?
+Apple Engineers Are Losing Interest In iPhones

 Steve Jobs, the late CEO of Apple was a free thinker and indisputably a genius.
-Known for his Zen Buddhist spirituality and his eye for design.
-Jobs believed that form should follow function.
+Known for his Zen Buddhist spirituality and his eye for design, Jobs believed that form should follow function.

 Apple has changed quite a lot since Steve Jobs formed the ideals that influenced the company’s beginnings.
 The Balance shares a Steve Jobs quote from before iPhones or iPads.